Just having a LinkedIn profile is no longer enough. If it does a poor job of representing you and what you do, you might as well not have one.

 - further establishes your credibility and authority

-- helps your ideal clients to know, like andtrust you
+- helps your ideal clients to know, like and trustyou

-27. Honor & Awards
+27. Honors & awards

 Adding any honors and awards you and your business have received is an excellent way to establish your authority and credibility.

-Start LinkedIn Marketing & Social Selling with a Great LinkedIn Profile
+Start LinkedIn marketing & social selling with a great LinkedIn profile

-Having a great profile is essential for your success with LinkedIn marketing (especially if you are using it for social selling) and it will improve your overall personal brand and make a great online impression.
+Having a great profile is essential to successful LinkedIn marketing (especially if you are using it for social selling), and it will elevate your overall personal brand and help you make a great online impression.

 Looking for a LinkedIn profile writer to make sure you have a profile that stands out and gets attention?
-We specialize in writing client focused, professional, rock-star LinkedIn profiles.
+We specialize in writing client-focused, professional, rock-star LinkedIn profiles.
 Click here to learn more about our LinkedIn profile development services.

 Want to learn more about how to build a powerful personal brand and generate more leads and clients with LinkedIn?
-Pick up a copy of “LinkedIn Unlocked” for a proven system to use LinkedIn to generate new leads, clients and sales.
+Pick up a copy of LinkedIn Unlocked for a proven system to use LinkedIn to generate new leads, clients and sales.